dozerwatch/cybersecurity_courses/tryhackme/complete_beginner_path.md

   - sends `ICMP` packet to each IP address for network
   - finds active hosts
   - sends `SYN` to port 443, `ACK` to port 80
+- `-Pn`
+  - don't ping hosts before scanning
+  - used to bypass firewalls which block ICMP packets

+## Network Services
+### Server Message Block
+- SMB: a client-server communication protocol used for sharing access to files, printers, and other resources on a network
+- `enum4linux -a <ip>` enumerate SMB shares
+- `smbclient //<ip>/<share> -U <user> -p <port>` access resources on server

 ## Metasploit: Introduction
 - **Metasploit** is a tool for pentesting, ranging from enumeration to post-exploitation.